Updated Jan. 2, 2022

 In Shelby, N.C., for the American Legion World Series baseball tournament, a show at the Don Gibson Theatre or a visit to the Earl Scruggs Center?
 You’re sure to get hungry!

-Well, Shelby-based blog #FoodieScore’s got you covered with great local recommendations for where to eat while you’re here in Cleveland County, N.C.
+Well, Kings Mountain-based blog #FoodieScore’s got you covered with great local recommendations for where to eat while you’re here in Cleveland County, N.C.
 This list is just a small sampling of our favorite spots, and it is by no means a full list of all the amazing restaurants our county has to offer.
 We hope you enjoy!